Health At Every Size, or HAES, is a weight-neutral approach to health, independent of weight that can help you achieve health and well-being.

 Obesity is a chronic disease in which someone has an excess of fat that negatively impacts their health.
 The calculation of body mass index (BMI) is typically used to measure if someone has obesity (overweight).

-Nonalcoholic steatohepatitis, or NASH, is a more severe form of nonalcoholic fatty liver disease.
-With NASH, fat in your liver causes inflammation, called hepatitis, and liver cell damage.
+Nonalcoholic fatty liver disease (NAFLD) happens when your liver stores too much fat and it is not related to heavy alcohol use.
+Nonalcoholic steatohepatitis, or NASH, is a more severe form of nonalcoholic fatty liver disease that causes inflammation, called hepatitis, and liver cell damage.

 Gastroesophageal reflux disease (GERD), or just acid reflux, is when stomach acid frequently flows back into the esophagus.
 Heartburn is the most common symptom of GERD.